 Although efficacy was not a Phase 1b trial objective, tumor response was evaluated.
-A 67% ORR was observed in patients who were evaluable for radiological response according to RECIST 1.1, with all patients achieving a best response of stable disease or better.
-In addition, an 84% ORR was observed in patients who were evaluable for CA-125 response according to Gynecologic Cancer InterGroup, or GCIG, criteria.
+A 67% ORR was observed in 27 patients who were evaluable for radiological response according to RECIST 1.1, including 11% with complete response and 56% with partial response.
+In addition, an 84% ORR was observed in 25 patients who were evaluable for CA-125 response according to Gynecologic Cancer InterGroup, or GCIG, criteria.
 Reductions in lesion size and declines in CA-125 are shown in the following figure below.
-All patients who were evaluable by RECIST 1.1 achieved a best response of stable disease or better.
+All patients who were evaluable by RECIST 1.1 achieved a best response of stable disease or better, where stable disease indicates lack of objective response but without disease progression.
 The median time between prior platinum therapy and disease progression prior to enrollment in the trial, known as platinum free interval, or PFI, was 9.4 months, and 40% of patients had received more than one prior line of platinum-based chemotherapy.
 Two-thirds of patients enrolled in the trial were partially platinum-sensitive, with PFI 6-12 months.
 The remaining one-third of patients were platinum-sensitive, with PFI greater than 12 months.
-The median progression-free survival, or PFS, was 10.2 months, and the median OS was 24.3 months.
+The median progression-free survival, or PFS, was 10.2 months across all patients and was 10 months and 11.4 months in partially platinum-sensitive and platinum sensitive patients, respectively.
+The median OS was 24.3 months.
 This was the first clinical trial of APR-246 with cytotoxic chemotherapy and we believe that the data demonstrated that the agent can be combined with carboplatin and PLD at standard doses.